The Legal Profession:

 Regulation of legal profession:

-Foreign law firms wishing to establish in Kazakhstan can do so through a representative office which is treated as a commercial entity and subject to the relevant local legislation on commercial activities.
-There is no requirement for foreign lawyers to register with a Kazakh bar associations to practice as a foreign lawyer but foreign lawyers cannot conduct litigation or advocacy work in the Kazakh courts.
+Foreign law firms wishing to establish in Kazakhstan can do so through a representative office/branch office or a commercial local legal entity in a form of a limited liability partnership (aka “LLC” in other jurisdictions).
+All of them are subject to local currency regime.
+There is no requirement for foreign lawyers to register with chambers and/or bar associations to practice as a foreign lawyer, but foreign lawyers cannot conduct litigation or advocacy work in the Kazakh courts.

 The tests are designed to ensure that requalifying lawyers meet the same standard of knowledge and skill required of a locally-qualified solicitor of England and Wales.

 For more information on QTLS and application process please visit the SRA’s website.

 On 30 November 2015, Kazakhstan became the 162nd member of the World Trade Organisation (WTO).

 Within the framework of The Accession Protocol of Members, Kazakhstan signed 17 binding agreements, and adopted amendments and made additions to some legislative acts in order to bring Kazakhstan legislation into conformity with the commitments undertaken.